 Digital orthophotography is digital aerial photography that is planimetrically correct: the images show objects on the ground in their true geographic positions.
 Measurements of distances, angles and areas can be taken directly from the orthophotos.
-Digital orthophotography is important reference and base data used with Geographic Information System (GIS) software (what is GIS?).
+Digital orthophotography is important reference and base data used with Geographic Information System (GIS) software.